quiqr/quiqr-desktop/README.md

 ## Vision

-The desired workflow for Sukoh is:
+The desired workflow for PoppyGo is:

-* Someone installs Sukoh and opens it.
+* Someone installs PoppyGo and opens it.
-* A list of existent Hugo website templates ("Sukoh-ready") are listed for selection.
+* A list of existing Hugo website templates ("PoppyGo-ready") are listed for selection.
 * The user select the desired template and the website is downloaded.
 * Right from the start, the user can create posts without hassle.
 * The user selects a way to version the content and a place to publish it, just providing minimal configurations.

 ## Development Stack

 * Node JS
 * Electron
-* React (using create-react-app)
+* React
 * Material UI for React JS
-* Flow
+* Go